FeatureBaseDB/featurebase/docs/query-language.md

 {"results":[...]}
 ```

 There will be one item in the `results` array for each PQL query in the request.
-The type of each item in the array will depend on the type of query - each query in the reference below lists it's result type.
+The type of each item in the array will depend on the type of query - each query in the reference below lists its result type.

 #### Conventions